I do two things well:

 decision-making under uncertainty, problem-solving search.

-- Computer science research: reasoning under uncertainty, combinatorial search, machine learning, probabilistic programming: my google scholar.
+- Computer science research: reasoning under uncertainty, combinatorial search, heuristic planning, machine learning, probabilistic programming: my google scholar.

 - Programming (in many languages and environments): my github.

 - Ben-Gurion University of the Negev (2009 – 2013)

 - Ben Gurion University of the Negev (2007 – 2009)